Tourists, rejoice! Italy, Greece relax COVID-19 restrictions - NewsBreak

 As of Sunday, visitors to Italy no longer have to fill out the EU passenger locator form, a complicated online ordeal required at airport check-in.

 Italy also did away with the health pass that had been required to enter restaurants, cinemas, gyms and other venues.
-The green pass, which showed proof of vaccination, recovery from the virus or a recent negative test, is still required to access hospitals and nursing homes.‘By no means is it over’: Dr. Fauci gives update on pandemic status
+The green pass, which showed proof of vaccination, recovery from the virus or a recent negative test, is still required to access hospitals and nursing homes.A 30% chance of rain doesn’t mean what you think

 Some indoor mask mandates in Italy also ended, including inside supermarkets, workplaces and stores.
 Masks are still required on public transport, in cinemas and in all health care facilities and nursing homes.